 The Old Ausable Channel was cut off from the rest of the Ausable River at the end of the nineteenth century.
 No longer part of a flowing river, the channel is characterized by clear water and dense aquatic vegetation.
 Due to its lack of flow, the old river channel will, over many years, convert to a more pond-like ecosystem that may eventually become less aquatic and more terrestrial.

 Residents of Grand Bend and area embarked on a planning process in 2006, to develop a long-term management plan for the Old Ausable Channel, in conjunction with the Ausable Bayfield Conservation Authority (ABCA) and other agencies.
 A stakeholder steering committee was formed consisting of representatives from the Ausable Bayfield Conservation Authority, the Pinery Provincial Park, the Municipality of Lambton Shores, the Universities of Western Ontario and Waterloo, Fisheries and Oceans Canada and volunteers from the five main Grand Bend residential communities including Southcott Pines, Pinedale, Beach O' Pines, Wee Lake and Huron Woods as well as representatives from the village of Port Franks.

 This planning process carried over into 2007, with the community-based stakeholder committee continuing to provide direction and guidance into the design of the management plan.
 The plan was completed in early 2008.

 "After a thorough planning process with the community we are looking forward to implementing the recommendations that have been developed," Jean said.

 Anyone interested in information on the OAC document can contact Kari at Ausable Bayfield Conservation Authority at 519-235-2610 or 1-888-286-2610 or e-mail Kari Jean through our Contact Staff Link.
-The completed plan is www.oldausablechannel.ca
+The completed plan is located at www.oldausablechannel.ca